edu-python-course/django-template/README.md

 docker compose up -d static
 ```

-After running the container visit http://localhost:${STATIC_PORT} in your web
+After running the container visit http://localhost:8000 in your web browser
-browser.
+(adjust the port number if needed).

 ## Check Lists